• Skip to primary navigation

 • Remove the lid and stir.
 Add the shrimp and the broccoli florets and stir so the shrimp is covered by the pasta.
 Close the lid and let it sit 5 minutes, but keep the Ninja Foodi off.

 • Add in grated Parmesan cheese.
-Toss to combine and add in remaining shrimp stock and 2 Tbsp of butter if needed for more liquid.
+Toss to combine and add in remaining shrimp stock and 2 tablespoon of butter if needed for more liquid.

 Shrimp Stock

-• Add the 2 ½ cups of water, 1 tsp of Old Bay, and shrimp shells.
+• Add the 2 ½ cups of water, 1 teaspoon of Old Bay, and shrimp shells.
 Put the pressure lid on and pressure cook on high for 5 minutes.
 Immediately release the pressure.

 • Strain the shrimp shells and reserve the stock.